minimaxir/ctrl-gce/README.md

 ## Using CTRL

-For basic usage, running the command below will load the model and eventually start an interactive prompt.
+For basic usage, running the command below in the VM will load the model and eventually start an interactive prompt.

 ```sh
 sudo python generation.py --model_dir seqlen256_v1.ckpt/